bpleines/oracle-patching/README.md

 <br>

 <h2><u>Testing!
 A note to a future developer:</u></h2>
 IMPORTANT!
-Deprecation warnings are carefully suppressed in ansible.cfg, but the SUDO_EXE setting used with the Solaris /usr/local/bin/sudo location will be deprecated in Ansible v2.8.
+Deprecation warnings are suppressed in ansible.cfg, but the SUDO_EXE setting used with the Solaris /usr/local/bin/sudo location will be deprecated in Ansible v2.8.
 </body>